BluemlJ/AiBirds/README.md

 # AiBirds

-The idea of this project is to write a deep reinforcement learning (DRL) agent to play Angry Birds.
+**Goal:** Implementation of a fast-learning deep neural network with general applicability and especially well Angry Birds playing performance.

 The idea originated from the [Angry Birds AI Competition](http://aibirds.org/).

 <p align="center">